Project Safe Flight

 Helping Birds Migrate Safely Through New York City

-Every spring and fall, millions of birds migrate through New York City, journeying along the “Atlantic Flyway” from wintering territory in South and Central America to breeding grounds as far north as the Arctic Circle.
-As this huge variety of birds—from songbirds to raptors to hummingbirds to shorebirds—repeat their ancient cycle of migration, they encounter two relatively new threats: glass windows and artificial nighttime lighting.
+Every spring and fall, millions of birds—from tiny songbirds to large raptors—travel through New York City along the "Atlantic Flyway" from winter grounds as far as South America to breeding grounds as far north as the Arctic.
+On these ancient annual journeys, they face modern, deadly threats: glass windows and artificial nighttime lighting.

-And the encounter is a deadly one: according to NYC Bird Alliance’s research, between 90,000 and 230,000 of these migrating birds are killed in the City each year in collisions with building glass, a death toll to which artificial lighting contributes by disorienting nocturnally migrating birds.
+NYC Bird Alliance research shows that between 90,000 and 230,000 birds are killed in the city each year in these tragic collisions, a death toll worsened by lights that confuse migrating birds.

 The White-throated Sparrow, known for its sweet, plaintive song, spends the winter in New York City.
 It is the most frequently found collision victim here since 1997, according to Project Safe Flight data.
 Photo: John Pizniur/Great Backyard Bird Count

-The Common Yellowthroat, indeed a common migrant and breeding bird in New York City's wilder spots, is the most frequently found collision victim here, among the warber species.
+The Common Yellowthroat, indeed a common migrant and breeding bird in New York City's wilder spots, is the most frequently found collision victim here, among the warbler species.
 Photo: Laura Meyers

 The Key Contributors to Bird Collisions